SoftUni-Internal/interactive-content/EN/08-JSON-Processing/01-JSON.md

 }
 ```

-In the code from above there are a few distinct parts:
+There are a few distinct parts that we can see from the JSON information above:

 - `firstName`, `lastName`, `address`, `studentIdNumbers` - attributes

-- `"Kate"`, `"Johnson"` - simple values
+- `"Kate"`, `"Johnson"` - values for the attributes

 - The value of `address` (object)